Fix: 0x00001338 Error Code Call of Duty Modern Warfare

 Reinstalling the Modern Warfare app will restore it to default and troubleshoot the 0x00001338 error code in COD Modern Warfare.

-Conclusively, check our detailed guide on ways to fix Modern Warfare Remastered crashing on your PC.
+Conclusively, check our detailed guide on ways to fix Modern Warfare Remastered crashing on your PC or having packet loss.
 Also, we have a detailed guide about why Modern Warfare 2 uninstalls itself on Xbox and PCs or what to do when you’re at risk of getting your rank reset.

 If you have further questions or suggestions, kindly drop them in the comments section.